Faster Hamiltonian Monte Carlo by Learning Leapfrog Scale: a self-calibrated randomized solution: Hamiltonian Monte Carlo

-which implies that detailed balance is satisfied for the target $\pi({\rm d}\theta, {\rm d}v)$.
-The solution of \eqref{eqn:hamilton-dyn} keeps the Hamiltonian constant, meaning the proposals are always accepted for the exact dynamic.
-After discretisation, the deviation to $H(\theta, v)$ can be bounded \citep{leimkuhler2004simulating},
+which implies that detailed balance is satisfied for the target $\pi \otimes \mathcal{N}(0, M)$.
+The solution of \eqref{eqn:hamilton-dyn} keeps the Hamiltonian constant, meaning proposals are always accepted for the exact dynamic.
+After discretization, the deviation to $H(\theta, v)$ can be bounded \citep{leimkuhler2005},

-Hence, the acceptance rate in Algorithm \ref{alg:HMC} still tends to be high even for a proposal $\big(\theta^\star, -v^\star\big)$ quite far from $(\theta, v)$, provided $\epsilon$ remains moderate.
-In practice, the choice of $\epsilon$ can be done on the basis of the global acceptance rate of the sampler using the primal-dual averaging method \citep{nesterov2009primal}.
+Hence, the acceptance rate \eqref{eqn:ar-HMC} still tends to be high even for a proposal $\left(\theta^\star, -v^\star\right)$ quite far from $(\theta, v)$, provided $\varepsilon$ remains moderate.
+In practice, the choice of $\varepsilon$ can be done on the basis of the global acceptance rate of the sampler using the primal-dual averaging method \citep{nesterov2009}.
 The latter provides an adaptive MCMC scheme which aims at a targeted acceptance probability $p_0 \in (0,1)$.
 Under mild conditions, \cite{beskos2013} have shown that the optimal scaling for HMC yields an acceptance probability of around $0.65$.
-Though it is not necessarily a suitable choice for $p_0$ on complex model, it can serve as a useful benchmark value.
+Though it is not necessarily a suitable choice for $p_0$ in complex models, it can serve as a useful benchmark value.

-We now briefly introduce the NUTS algorithm, referring the reader to \cite{hoffman2014no} for more details.
-NUTS is a version of HMC sampler that eliminates the need to specify the number $L$ of integration steps by adaptively choosing the locally largest value at each iteration of the algorithm.
-More precisely, given a step size $\epsilon$, the current value of $\theta$ and a momentum $v$ resampled from a Gaussian distribution $\mathcal{N}(0,M)$, an iteration of NUTS begins with mimicking the Hamiltonian dynamics by recursively doubling the leapfrog path, either forward or backward with equal probability, until the path begins to retrace towards the starting point.
+When it comes to choosing the number $L$ of integration steps, NUTS \citep{hoffman2014} is arguably the most commonly used version of HMC sampler.
+It eliminates the need to specify the number $L$ of integration steps by adaptively choosing the locally largest value at each iteration of the algorithm.
+More precisely, given a step size $\epsilon$, the current value of $\theta$ and a momentum $v$, an iteration of NUTS begins with mimicking the Hamiltonian dynamics by recursively doubling the leapfrog path, either forward or backward with equal probability, until the path begins to retrace towards the starting point.
 For Euclidean version, this means that the backward and forward end points of the path, $(\theta^-, v^-)$ and $(\theta^+, v^+)$, satisfy

-To extend the aforementioned termination criterion to the non-Euclidean case, we refer the reader to \cite{betancourt2018conceptual}.